Ktakuya332C/FERL/README.md

 ## Overview
 This is a implementation of Free Energy based Reinforcement Learning (FERL).
 Especially implements the Large Action Task described in
-* Brian Sallans, Geoffrey E. Hinton, Reinforcement Learning with Factored States and Actions
+* Brian Sallans, Geoffrey E. Hinton (2004), Reinforcement Learning with Factored States and Actions, J. Mach.
+Learn.
+Res., 1063-1088

 ## Requirement
 * python2.7